-207. Our constitution was enacted with the dynamic leadership of Founding Father of the nation clearly depicted the importance of rule of law and independence of judiciary.
+Our constitution was enacted with the dynamic leadership of Founding Father of the nation clearly depicted the importance of rule of law and independence of judiciary.
 Therefore, we all have to strive to implement the dream of the Father of the Nation.
-Otherwise, the independence which we have achieved sacrificing the lives of 30 lac martyrs will be meaningless and the struggle against the British colonial occupation for about 200 years and 24 years long struggle against the Pakistani autocratic rulers and our 9 months sanguinary fight against occupation army will render it ineffective and useless.
-The guidelines embodied in the historical speech of 7th March, 1971 delivered by Bangabandhu Sheikh Mujibur Rahman will also diminish its spirit.
+Otherwise, the independence which we have achieved sacrificing the lives of 30 lac martyrs will be meaningless and the struggle against the British colonial occupation for about 200 years and long struggle against 24 years the Pakistani autocratic rulers and our 9 months sanguinary fight against occupation army will render it ineffective The guidelines embodied and useless. in historical speech of 7th March, 1971 delivered by Bangabandhu Sheikh Mujibur Rahman will also diminish its spirit.
 The long cherished independence achieved after huge sacrifice should not be frustrated only for a few members of law enforcing agencies.
-If we do so it will be preposterous for us to continue as an independent sovereign State in the world with dignity and self-respect.
+If we do so it will be preposterous for us to continue as independent sovereign State in the world with dignity and self-respect.
 It will not be out of place to mention here that the image of a State is dependent upon the way as to how its judiciary administers justice for the common people.

-208. It should be kept in mind that the very nature of the job of law enforcing agencies is to respect the law even their lives are at stake, conflict resolution, problems solving through the organization, and provision of services as well as other activities.
+It should be kept in mind that the very nature of the job of law enforcing agencies is to respect the law even their lives are at stake, conflict solving resolution, problems through the organization, and provision of services as well as other activities.
 Crime control remains an important function to them.
 They entered into the job knowing the responsibilities reposed on them.
 It is known to them the object and purpose of raising a police force or equivalent force in a country and even then it is appropriate in the context to remind them their responsibilities.

-209. We think it will be profitable to discuss here, Sir Robert Peel's Principles of Law Enforcement 1829.
+We think it will be profitable to discuss here, Sir Robert Peel's Principles of Law Enforcement 1829.